-- 3.3 These assumptions have been used to determine the treasury management budget projections, included as part of the 2023/24 revenue budget and future year projections. - 3.4 The Covid-19 pandemic, the war in Ukraine as well as global supply shortages have had a significant impact on the UK and global economy.
-In April 2022, the base rate stood at 0.75% and has subsequently been increased a further 6 times to 3.5% on 15th December 2022 in an effort to curb inflation.
-Presently, money market investment rates for temporary surplus cash balances are expected to increase in line with future base rate increases.
-The current rate for three month fixed term deposit with the Debt Management Office is 3.44%. - 3.5 Long-term borrowing rates, influenced by gilt yields, have fluctuated over the year, peaking in September following the mini budget.
-Market expectations are that long-term rates will gradually increase towards the middle of 2023 in line with forecast base rate rises.
+- 3.3 These assumptions have been used to determine the treasury management budget projections, included as part of the 2024/25 revenue budget and future year projections. - 3.4 The Covid-19 pandemic, the war in Ukraine as well as global supply shortages have had a significant impact on the UK and global economy.
+In April 2022, the base rate stood at 0.75% and has subsequently been increased to 5.25% on 14th December 2023 in an effort to curb inflation.
+Some money market investment rates for temporary surplus cash balances have increased in line with the base rate increases, however it has been agreed by the Treasury Management Panel to repay the money market loans that increased their base rate.
+The current rate for three month fixed term deposit with the Debt Management Office is 5.18%

+3.5 Long-term borrowing rates, influenced by gilt yields, have fluctuated over the year, peaking in September.
+Market expectations are that long-term rates will continually decrease throughout 2024 in line with forecast base rate falls.